twooster/sqigil/README.md

 | Symbol | error | `Symbol('sym')` | Throws an error |

-Additionally, objects can have a `toPostgres` (or `Symbol.for('ctf.toPostgres')`) symbol defined on them, which -- if present and a function -- should return the value that should be used instead.
-The value returned from this method will be escaped as usual, **unless** `rawType` is defined on the object (or `Symbol.for('ctf.rawType')`) and set to truthy.
-In that case, the value from `toPostgres` is expected to be a `string`, and will treated as already escaped and no processing will occur.

-(This feature is built to roughly concur with the interface defined by `pg-promise`.)

 #### `sql.bool`

 **Outputs:** Converts input value to a SQL boolean based upon Javascript